 With the increase in tourism in Japan, matcha has become a popular, trendy beverage in the last few years.
 Whether as a drink or in baked goods and food recipes, matcha green tea is in demand.

 Matcha has a distinct flavor which makes it fun and easy to incorporate into desserts or different types of beverages.
-For instance, matcha can be infused in dessert recipes such as cakes, bread, cookies, ice creams, popsicles, or even drinks such as smoothies and cocktails – the options are endless!
-In cafés, it’s almost a standard to include a matcha latte on the menu because of the high demand.
+For instance, matcha can be infused in dessert recipes such as cakes, bread, cookies, ice creams, popsicles, or even drinks such as smoothies and cocktails - the options are endless!
+In cafés, it’s almost a standard to include a matcha latte on the menu because of the high demand in the global market.

 Matcha beverages are popular in cafés and restaurants since many consumers are making health-conscious decisions regarding food and drink.
 Since matcha contains many antioxidant properties, it’s the perfect way to make any recipe healthier!